FusionAuth/fusionauth-site/site/_posts/2020-10-05-how-to-migrate-user-data-centralized-auth-system.md

 {% include _image.liquid src="/assets/img/blogs/migrating-users-legacy-datastore/generic-connector-create.png" alt="Creating a generic connector." class="img-fluid" figure=false %}

 Now, set up the tenant to use this Connector.
-Navigate to "Tenants", "Your Tenant" and then the "Connectors" tab.
+Navigate to "Tenants", "Default", and then the "Connectors" tab.
 FusionAuth supports multiple tenants, but for this post, let's just keep everything in the "Default" tenant.
 Click the button to add a new policy.

 Select the Connector created above and modify the domain if needed; that's only required if a subset of users, with one or more email domains, are the only accounts which should be authenticated against this Connector.